blooop/deps_rocker/README.md

 ## Usage

 ```
-#recursivly search for *.deps.yaml and install those packages on top of an existing image
+#recursively search for *.deps.yaml and install those packages on top of an existing image
 rocker --deps ubuntu:22.04
 ```